boom542/SQLite-Python-Weather-Database/README.md

 <h1>SQLite Weather Database using Python</h1>
 This is a work in progress and probably very bad.

-Should create and update an SQL database for capital countries’ weather using OpenWeatherMap.
+Creates and updates an SQL database for capital countries’ weather using OpenWeatherMap.
+Allows the User to do basic filtering for weather and calculate the average temperature of those filtered options.

 This has Menus and Terminal flags.